 - Were there other members of LAM?

-There have been other people who played live in LAM.
-Like NIN or any other evolving music/art project, there has never been a regular live line up.
+There have been other people who played live in LAM over the years but were either asked to leave or who migrated on to other things outside music.
+Like NIN or any other evolving music/art project, there had never been a regular live line up until recently.
 Sean Brennan writes all the music and records it on CD.
 You can check the liner notes to each CD for specific details.
-But London After Midnight is Sean Brennan.

 - Who is in LAM and who writes the music?

 Sean writes all the music in LAM and performs it for CD.
-The live band that plays concerts on tour varies but includes Sean Brennan, Randy Mathias, Pete Pace and Matthew Setzer.
+The live band that plays concerts on tour includes Sean Brennan, Randy Mathias, Pete Pace and Matthew Setzer.

 - When did LAM play the first concert?

-LAM first played in the early 1990s at the legendary death rock/gothic club Helter Skelter in Los Angeles.
-LAM was the first band to ever play the club after it had opened a few years earlier.
+LAM first played in the early 1990s at the legendary death rock/gothic club Helter Skelter in Los Angeles (located at the old Stardust Ballroom on Sunset Blvd, now torn down and replaced with a Home Depot).
+LAM was the first band to ever play the club after it had opened shortly before.
 Other bands to play there included Nine Inch Nails, Nitzer Ebb, the original Christian Death on one of their ill-fated reunion tours, and countless other acts.
 The founders of Helter Skelter later opened another long running Los Angeles club called Perversion.
 The name of this club was taken from a club night LAM did whenever the live band performed at Los Angeles venues like The Whisky or The Roxy in the mid 1990s.
 So yeah, Sean named Perversion.
 A little known fact.

 - Did LAM contribute to the 1994 books "The Vampire Encyclopedia" and "The Complete Vampire Companion", in which LAM is mentioned?

 No!
 Don't buy these books!
 These authors used LAM's name in their books without permission and the information contained about LAM is completely inaccurate.
 For example, "The Vampire Companion" stated someone else sang for LAM, that LAM was somehow related to the "vampire scene" (whatever that is), and also that the band no longer existed.
 "The Vampire Encyclopedia" made claims that were similarly untrue and inaccurate.
-Sean Brennan wrote to both authors in 1994 when the books were first released, and asked them to remove any mention of LAM- because the band wasn't related to the vampire subject in any way and the information they printed was wrong.
-The authors were linking (without reason) the goth scene - and LAM - to people who thought goth was all about vampires, while completely ignoring the roots of the scene and the facts about LAM.
+Sean Brennan wrote to both authors in 1994 when the books were first released, and asked them to remove any mention of LAM- because the band wasn't related to the vampire subject and the information they printed was wrong.

 "The Vampire Companion" author didn't respond.
-The author of "The Vampire Encyclopedia" wrote a rude letter back stating he refused to alter his book, even though the information it contained was wrong (which he admitted).
+The author of "The Vampire Encyclopedia" responded with a pompous letter stating he refused to alter his book, even though he acknowledged the information it contained was wrong.
 In 2005, after another edition of this book was released with false information, Sean Brennan wrote directly to the publisher.
 They assured him that they would remove all references of LAM from future prints.
 We're not sure that they actually did or not.
 Again, don't buy these books!

 - Is LAM a vegan band?